chancharikmitra/t2v_metrics/README.md

 [Zhiqiu Lin\*](https://linzhiqiu.github.io/), Siyuan Cen\*, Daniel Jiang, Jay Karhade, Hewei Wang, [Chancharik Mitra](https://x.com/chancharikm), Tiffany Yu Tong Ling, Yuhan Huang, Sifan Liu, Mingyu Chen, Rushikesh Zawar, Xue Bai, Yilun Du, Chuang Gan, [Deva Ramanan](https://www.cs.cmu.edu/~deva/) (\*Co-First Authors)

 ## News
+- [2025/10/01] 🚀 **VQAScore** now supports **Qwen3-VL** and **Qwen3-Omni** models!
+Qwen3-VL-235B brings state-of-the-art vision-language understanding with both standard and thinking variants.
+Qwen3-Omni-30B adds groundbreaking **multimodal capabilities** including audio processing, making it the first audio-enabled model in the VQAScore framework for comprehensive image, video, and audio-text alignment evaluation.
+See [Audio-Visual-Text Alignment and Generation](#audio-visual-text-alignment-and-generation) for usage examples.
 - [2025/09/03] 🚀 **VQAScore** gets a **major upgrade** with support for **20+ state-of-the-art video-language models** for [video-based VQAScore](#video-text-alignment-scores) (e.g., Qwen2.5-VL, LLaVA-Video, etc.), along with full integration of the new benchmark [CameraBench](https://linzhiqiu.github.io/papers/camerabench/) for evaluating camera-motion understanding in text-to-video models like Kling and Runway.
 Huge thanks to our collaborator **Chancharik Mitra** for leading this milestone update!
 - [2025/09/03] ✨ **VQAScore** has become the **go-to evaluation choice for generative models**: **GenAI-Bench** is now adopted by **Google DeepMind** (Imagen3 & Imagen4), **Bytedance Seed**, **NVIDIA**, and others.
 Meanwhile, our **open-source CLIP-FlanT5 models** have been downloaded over **2 million times** on Hugging Face!
 - [2024/08/13] 🔥 **VQAScore** is highlighted in Google's [Imagen3 report](https://arxiv.org/abs/2408.07009) as the strongest replacement of CLIPScore for automated evaluation! **GenAI-Bench** was chosen as one of the key benchmarks to showcase Imagen3's superior prompt-image alignment.
 Kudos to Google for this achievement! [[Paper](https://arxiv.org/abs/2408.07009)]